jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 29 Certain driver licences have no effect
 (1) A driver licence has no effect if—
-  (a) the person who obtained the licence is not qualified to hold it or is disqualified from holding it, or already holds a driver licence of the same class as the other licence; or
+  (a) a person is disqualified from holding, or unqualified to hold, a driver licence:
+  (b) the licence is invalid or is issued invalidly:
+  (c) the licence is revoked, cancelled, superseded, or replaced:
-  (b) the licence is for the time being suspended, or has been revoked, under any Act.
+  (d) the licence is for the time being suspended under any Act.
 (2) An authority to drive vehicles of a specified class that is conferred by part of a driver licence or an endorsement on a driver licence has no effect if—
   (a) the person who obtained the authority is not qualified to drive, or is disqualified from driving, vehicles of that class; or
   (b) the relevant part of the licence or the endorsement is for the time being suspended, or has been revoked, under any Act.